Liver (Chinese medicine): In the context of the zang-fu concept

 The Liver function is regarded to be strongest between 1–3 am.
 Its blood is responsible for the repetitive cycles of human life, for example menstruation.
 The Huang Di Nei Jing describes the Liver as "the general of an army".
 It secretes bile, which is stored in the Gallbladder.

 A properly functioning Liver organ will ensure that the tendons are properly nourished and not too tense or gristly.
-The normal direction of Liver qi is downward.
+The normal direction of Liver qi is outwards.
 When it "rebels" it can attack the Spleen, causing nausea and poor appetite.
-Dysfunction of the Liver typically presents as irritability, anger, headaches, dysmenorrhea, belches, bitter taste in the mouth, distension, pain under the costal arches, pain in the upper abdomen, tremors/numbness/stiffness of the limbs, blurry vision, or jaundice.
+Dysfunction of the Liver typically presents as irritability, anger, anxiety, depression, agitation, poor self esteem, headaches, dysmenorrhea, belches, a sour taste in the mouth, distension, pain under the costal arches, pain in the upper abdomen, tremors/numbness/stiffness of the limbs, blurry vision, or jaundice.
 Liver blood stagnation may lead to amenorrhea, blood clotting, or a bearing down sensation with menstruation.